aminmalekisadr/MVTS2023/README.md

 pip3 install -r Genetic-Algorithm-Guided-Satellite-Anomaly-Detection/requirements.txt
 ```

 ### Dataset

-We use the satellite telemetry data from NASA.
-The dataset comes from two spacecrafts: the Soil Moisture Active Passive satellite (SMAP) and the Curiosity Rover on Mars (MSL).
-There are 82 signals available in the NASA dataset.
-We found that 54 of the 82 signals  to be continuous by inspection, and the remaining signals were discrete.
-We only consider the time-series sequences from the telemetry signals in our evaluation, where the telemetry values can be discrete or continues in these signals.
+We use the SMD data.
 The dataset is available [here](https://s3-us-west-2.amazonaws.com/telemanom/data.zip).
 If the link is broken or something is not working properly, please contact me through email (aminmalekisadr@gmail.com).
 ## Experiments
 ### Configuration
+Please run the following command at your terminal:
+python main.py   path_to_config_file  dataset_name  Dimensional_reduction_name

  These parameters are used to setup the Genetic Algorithm, Recurrent Neural Networks and Random Forests, MC dropout used in training for the model.